mrclay/nocms/README.md

 docker compose up -d
 ```

-Load http://localhost:8080/nocms/install.php to generate a config file.

-Load http://localhost:8080/nocms/ and give a password to get a hash.
+Load http://localhost:8080/nocms/install.php and submit a new password.

-Place the hash into `nocms-public/nocms-config.php` to allow authentication.

 Reload http://localhost:8080/nocms/ and log in.